Shortlist note

 Attach a reason to every item

 A saved link without a reason becomes clutter later.
-One short note is enough: shape, fabric, hardware, compatibility, styling, or price.
-The point is to know why it stayed.
+One short note is enough: shape, fabric, hardware, compatibility, styling role, size confidence, or value.
+The point is not to write a review.
+The point is to know why the link survived.

-- Good note: better outsole shape than the others
+- Good note: better outsole shape than the closest alternative.

 What a useful note should contain